-2021 Colorado Avalanche schedule and tickets.
-View home games at the Pepsi Center in Denver, CO. and away game dates by day, week, an opponent, day games, night games.
-View the upcoming schedule and get great NHL Colorado Avalanche Hockey ticket deals.
+2021 Colorado Avalanche playoff game schedule and tickets.
+View home playoff games at the Pepsi Center in Denver Colorado, and away game dates by day, week, an opponent, day games, night games.
+View the upcoming playoff schedule and get great NHL Colorado Avalanche playoff ticket deals.

-The Colorado Avalanche are a National Hockey League Team (NHL) that plays their home games at the Pepsi Center In Denver, CO.
+The Colorado Avalanche are a National Hockey League Team (NHL) that plays their home games at the Ball Arena In Denver, CO.
 They play in the Central division of the Western Conference.
 Other NHL teams in the same division include the Chicago Blackhawks, Dallas Stars, Minnesota Wild, Winnipeg Jets, Nashville Predators, and the St. Louis Blues.

 The Colorado Avalanche first joined the NHL as the Quebec Nordiques in 1979.
 Before that, the Nordiques played in the World Hockey Association (WHL).
 After years of talks about merging the WHL with the NHL because the WHL was facing financial hardship and declining fan interest, the NHL finally agreed to a merger in 1979 with the WHL, who only had 6 teams remaining.
 The NHL agreed to take on 4 of the 6 teams as expansion franchises, and along with the Quebec Nordiques came the Winnipeg Jets, Edmonton Oilers, and Hartford Whalers (now the Carolina Hurricanes).